 This is not a book that has been written with the intention that you should read it back-to-back.
 Rather, it is intended to serve as a guide to what to do next as you explore R. Think of it as a conversation, where you and I discuss different topics related to data analysis and data wrangling.
 At times I’ll do the talking, introduce concepts and pose questions.
 At times you’ll do the talking, working with exercises and discovering all that R has to offer.
 The best way to learn R is to use R. You should strive for active learning, meaning that you should spend more time with R and less time stuck with your nose in a book.
 Together we will strive for an exploratory approach, where the text guides you to new discoveries and the exercises challenge you to go further.
 This is the way that I’ve been teaching R since 2008, and I hope that it’s a way that you will find works well for you.

-The book contains more than 150 exercises, all of which have worked solutions.
+The book contains some 180 exercises, all of which have worked solutions.
 It is highly recommended that you actually work with all the exercises, as they are central to the approach to learning that this book seeks to support: using R to solve problems is a much better way to learn the language than to just read about how to use R to solve problems.
 Once you have finished an exercise (or attempted but failed to finish it) read the proposed solution - it may differ from what you came up with and will sometimes contain comments that you may find interesting.
 Treat the proposed solutions as a part of our conversation.
 As you work with the exercises and compare your solutions to those in the back of the book, you will gain more and more experience of working with R, and will build your own library of examples of how problems can be solved.